pmndrs/zustand/readme.md

     npm install zustand

 Small, fast and scaleable bearbones state-management solution.
-Has a comfy api based on hooks, isn't that boilerplatey or opinionated, but still just enough to be explicit and flux-like, not context based (no reliance on providers, breaches reconciler boundaries), and is cross-platform to boot.
+Has a comfy api based on hooks, isn't that boilerplatey or opinionated, but still just enough to be explicit and flux-like, it's cross-platform to boot.
 Make your paws dirty with a small live demo [here](https://codesandbox.io/s/v8pjv251w7).

-Why zustand instead of redux or redux-like stores?
+#### Why zustand over redux?
 This lib ...

 1. is simpler and un-opinionated
 2. makes hooks the primary means of consuming state
-3. isn't dependent on actions, types & dispatch (less boilerplate)
+3. isn't dependent on actions, types & dispatch
 4. supports [mixed reconcilers](https://github.com/konvajs/react-konva/issues/188)
-5. has a solution for rapidpy changing state (see below in the receipes)
+5. has a solution for rapidpy changing state (look for transient updates)

-The following is mostly all there is to it, this is how you make and use a store:
+### How to use it

-#### Create a store (or multiple, up to you...)
+#### How Create a store (or multiple, up to you...)

 You could be in global or component scope, manage your store anywhere you want!